Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Upper bounds on the entropy of a finitary factor

-In the context of Theorem \ref{sinai-sym}, the sets $(R_v)_{v\in V}$ are referred to as a \emph{Markov partition} and the subshift a \emph{topological Markov chain}; see also \cite{MR0257315,MR277003} and \cite{MR175106}.
-By Theorem \ref{sinai-sym} if an iid system is a finitary factor of an Anosov diffeomorphism endowed with the natural volume measure, then it will also be a finitary factor of a symbolic system, and making it possible to apply Theorem \ref{bound-Kalikoww}.
-We will need some technical lemma to deal with the boundary of the Markov partition.
+In the context of Theorem \ref{sinai-sym}, the sets $\mathcal{R}$ are referred to as a \emph{Markov partition} and the subshift a \emph{topological Markov chain}; see also \cite{MR0257315,MR277003} and \cite{MR175106}.
+By Theorem \ref{sinai-sym} if an iid system is an almost-surely continuous (finitary) factor of an Anosov diffeomorphism endowed with the natural volume measure, then it will also be a finitary factor of a symbolic system, and making it possible to apply Theorem \ref{Kalikow general}.
+We will need some technical lemmas to deal with the boundary of the Markov partition.

 Recall that $f$ has in addition an SRB measure $\mu_f$ which is an ergodic $f$-invariant measure such for all continuous function $\varphi:M\to M$, we have for $\vol_M$-almost every $y \in M$ that